Find out how UK is defending assets in the Middle East amid conflict with Iran

 Wildcat and Merlin helicopters

-An aircraft, aircrews and an engineering team from 820 Naval Air Squadron are currently stationed at RAF Akrotiri.
+The deployment includes aircraft, aircrews and an engineering team from 820 Naval Air Squadron, who are currently stationed at RAF Akrotiri.

 The Merlin, which is crewed by three personnel, is kitted out with the Crownest system, giving the aircraft an ASaC (airborne surveillance and control) capability.

-Meanwhile, three Wildcat HMA2 helicopters have also been sent to Cyprus to secure the island.
+Meanwhile, three Wildcat HMA2 helicopters are also in Cyprus to help secure the island.

-The Defence Secretary confirmed that the UK will deploy the lightweight multirole launchers to Bahrain.
+The Defence Secretary confirmed that the UK was deploying Lightweight Multirole Missiles to Bahrain.

 Counter-drone equipment